danybeltran/MERN_CRUD/README.md

 npm start
 ```

 This will start the application that will be using the responses from the server.
-Though there isn't any `fetch()` method in any class Component, axios is being used.
+I'm using Axios.

 You should now be able to see the app running on `http://localhost:3000`